 Souffle pancakes originate from Japan, and are different to your regular buttermilk pancakes.
 These pancakes are much taller, lighter, and fluffier in texture while having a stronger eggy taste.

-Unlike regular pancakes which are made with a mix of flour, sugar, milk and baking soda, no leavening agent is needed to make these pancakes.
+Unlike regular pancakes which are made with a mix of flour, sugar, milk, and baking soda, no leavening agent is needed to make these pancakes.
 Instead of baking soda these pancakes use eggs to help the batter rise into thick, fluffy pancakes.

 The egg whites are whipped with sugar to form a meringue base, before being folded into a milk, flour, and egg yolk batter.
 The gentle folding of the meringue keeps air in the batter, and once cooked in a pan will expand and rise to the perfect pancake.

-Tips on tall, fluffy pancakes
+Tips for tall, fluffy pancakes

 There are a couple of tips to ensure you have the no-fail souffle pancakes of your dreams.